la2050/archive/_projects/2014/an-open-biology-lab-for-everyone.md

    LA Biohackers benefits from this relationship by gaining access to discounted space that is amenable to hosting a biology lab as well as access to some of their resources.
 LabLaunch benefits by having a source of new companies to feed into their incubator.
 And we both benefit from the cross pollination of ideas and technical knowledge between the two groups.

    Factors that are critical to our success are 1) having a paid employee to work and communicate closely with LabLaunch 2) negotiating a deal that is doable with LA Biohackers’ budget but also compensates LabLaunch appropriately, and 3) working with local universities to get projects from the university into the pre-incubator program.
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: '1' Whom will your project benefit?
+Whom will your project benefit?
 Please be specific.: ''
 empty_column_1: ''
 maker_image_id: '22859'